Creazione e utilizzo di un’immagine di installazione live

 Riferisci alla guida di installazione di Fedora per ottenere aiuto sul processo di installazione di Fedora.

 Tutte le immagini ISO di Fedora si possono scrivere in una pennetta USB, in questo modo si ha un modo conveniente per installa Fedora o provare un ambiente live di Fedora, su un qualsiasi computer che permetta l’avvio da USB, senza scrivere nulla sul disco rigido del computer. È necessaria una pennetta USB con una capienza sufficiente per l’immagine che si intende scrivere.

 The official and supported tool to create a Fedora USB stick is the Fedora Media Writer utility, which was formerly known as LiveUSB Creator.
-To learn more about this application and how to use it, refer to the Preparing for Installation chapter of the Fedora Installation Guide.

 These methods are considered unsupported.
 You can use them on your own risk.

 This method will destroy all data on the USB stick if the